Julian Cousins & Associates

 Where Can I Get A Jewellery Valuation?

-The owners of jewellery shops are probably too busy to spend the necessary time on jewellery valuations.
-The really good ones, the ones who want to provide a good service to their customers (see my preferred partners for examples), will employ the services of someone like me, an independent jewellery valuer.
-I’ll visit them once or twice a month and do their valuations for them.
-Or you could email me and I’ll come to you, so you don’t have to leave your jewellery with anyone.
-I’ll appraise your jewellery in the convenience and security of your own home and send you your valuation a few days’ later.
+The owners of jewellery shops are usually too busy to spend the necessary time on jewellery valuations.
+The really good ones, the ones who want to provide a good service to their customers (see our preferred partners for examples), will employ the services of someone like us, an independent jewellery valuer.
+We’ll visit them once or twice a month and do their valuations for them.
+Or you could email us and we’ll come to you, so you don’t have to leave your jewellery with anyone.
+We’ll appraise your jewellery in the convenience and security of your own home and send you your valuation a few days later.

 Jewellery valuation is a highly specialised profession requiring the combined in-depth knowledge of the methods of jewellery manufacture, both historic and current; historic and contemporary design styles, the principal designers and their workshops; gemstone identification (Gemmology) and diamond grading; and a comprehensive understanding of the precious metals and diamond markets and the jewellery retail and auction market sectors.